Quantum oscillations of the nonlinear planar effects signifying chiral anomaly in Weyl Semimetals

-Weyl semimetals (WSMs) have attracted great interest both theoretically and experimentally in recent years.
-Besides the spectroscopic observations of the characteristic Weyl nodes and Fermi arc states, detecting various quantum effects intrinsic for Weyl fermions has also been vastly employed in the identification of the WSMs.
-Chiral anomaly (CA) or Adler–Bell–Jackiw anomaly in WSMs is one of such intrinsic effects unique for WSMs~\cite{Ninomiya_ca_1983plb}.
-In the presence of non-orthogonal electric and magnetic field i.e. $\bm{E\cdot B}\neq 0$, CA pumps charge between Weyl nodes of opposite chirality in WSMs.
-This, balanced with internode scattering ($\tau_v$), creates finite steady-state chiral chemical potential (CCP, $\mu_{C} \propto \tau_v\bm{E\cdot B}$), which can lead to fascinating transport effects.
-Typical examples are the positive longitudinal conductivity (LMC)~\cite{spivak_LMC_2013prb,burkov_magnetotransport_2014prb} along with the planar Hall effect (PHE)~\cite{Burkov_phe_2017prb,Nandy_phe_2017prl}.
-Either in the weak-$\bm{B}$ limit valid for the semiclassical transport formalism, or in the quantum limit involving Landau levels, it is found that the CA-induced linear magneto conductivities in WSMs increase with magnetic field $\bm{B}$ (quadratically and linearly, respectively).
-This renders such effects being proposed as important signatures of WSMs, which have also been successfully observed in experiments~\cite{He_expLMC_2014prl_DSM,liang_expLMC_2015nm_DSM,li_expLMC_2016np_DSM,zhang_expLMC_2016nc,hirschberger_expLMC_2016nm_SM,li_expLMC_2017fop,zhang_expLMC_2017nanoLett,Kumar_phe_2018prb,Chen_phe2018prb, Liang_currentjet_2018prx}.
+\it{Introduction:} Weyl semimetals (WSMs) have attracted great interest theoretically and experimentally in recent years for offering a plethora of intriguing physical phenomena.
+Besides the spectroscopic observations of the characteristic Weyl nodes and Fermi arc states, detecting various quantum effects intrinsic to Weyl fermions has also been vastly employed in the identification of the WSMs.
+Chiral anomaly (CA) or Adler–Bell–Jackiw anomaly is one such intrinsic effect unique to WSMs~\cite{Ninomiya_ca_1983plb}.
+In the presence of a non-orthogonal electric and magnetic field i.e. $\bm{E\cdot B}\neq 0$, CA pumps charge between Weyl nodes of opposite chirality.
+This inter-node flow of charge, balanced with inter-node scattering with characteristic time $\tau_v$, creates a finite steady-state chiral chemical potential (CCP) $\mu^{C}$ proportional to $\tau_v\bm{E\cdot B}$, leading to fascinating transport effects.
+Typical examples are the positive longitudinal magneto-conductivity (LMC)~\cite{spivak_LMC_2013prb,burkov_magnetotransport_2014prb} along with the planar Hall effect (PHE)~\cite{Burkov_phe_2017prb,Nandy_phe_2017prl}.
+Either in the semiclassical regime for small magnetic fields or in the quantum limit with large magnetic fields involving Landau levels, it has been found that the CA-induced longitudinal magneto-conductivity in WSMs is positive and increases with magnetic field $\bm{B}$ quadratically and linearly, respectively.
+This renders the measurements of longitudinal magneto-conductivity (i.e., $\bm{B}||\bm{J}$, with $\bm{J}$ the current density), typically small in regular metals because of the absence of Lorentz forces, an important signature of chiral anomaly in WSMs~\cite{He_expLMC_2014prl_DSM,liang_expLMC_2015nm_DSM,li_expLMC_2016np_DSM,zhang_expLMC_2016nc,hirschberger_expLMC_2016nm_SM,li_expLMC_2017fop,zhang_expLMC_2017nanoLett, Kumar_phe_2018prb, Chen_phe2018prb, Liang_currentjet_2018prx,jianhuiZhou_2018PRB,songboZhang_2020PRB, Tanay_2022PRB, Zhang_2016NJP, Johannes_2019PRB, Johannes_2016PRB}.